Nurse Login

 4.12.2.
 Council may determine such other fees, dues, or levies as are required under the Act,

-Regulations or these Bylaws or for anything it considers necessary for services provided to a or any other person.
+Regulations or these Bylaws or for anything it considers necessary for services provided to a registrant or any other person.

 4.12.3.
 Council may establish policies that give direction to the Chief Executive Officer and Registrar in the setting of fees for recuperation of the costs and expenses associated with nursing education program approval.